deanhiller/webpieces/README.md

  * channelmanager - a very thin layer on nio for speed(used instead of netty but with it's very clean api, anyone could plugin in any nio layer including netty!!!)
  * asyncserver - a thin wrapper on channelmanager to create a one call tcp server (http-frontend sits on top of this and the http parsers together)
  * http/http1_1-parser - An asynchronous http parser that can accept partial payloads (ie. nio payloads don't have full messages).
 Can be used with ANY nio library.
+ * http/http1_1-client - http1.1 client
  * http/http2-parser - An asynchronous http2 parser with all the advantages of no "head of line blocking" issues and pre-emptively sending responses, etc. etc.
- * http/httpclient - http client built on above core components
+ * http/http2-client - http 2 client built on above core components because you know if you server supports http2 AND noy doing 1.1 keeps it simple!!!
  * http/http-frontend - An very thin http library.  call frontEndMgr.createHttpServer(svrChanConfig, serverListener) with a listener and it just fires incoming web http server requests to your listener(webserver/http-webserver uses this piece for the front end)
- * embeddablehttpproxy - built on http-frontend and http client
  * webserver/http-webserver - a webserver with http 2 support and tons of overriddable pieces via guice
  * core/runtimecompiler - create a compiler with a list of source paths and then just use this to call compiler.getClass(String className) and it will automatically recompile when it needs to.  this is only used in the dev servers and is not on any production classpaths (unlike play 1.4.x)